OpenTermsArchive/contrib-versions/Spideroak/Terms of Service.md

 SpiderOak Intellectual Property

-SpiderOak grants you a personal, non-exclusive, non-transferable, limited license, exercisable solely during the term of this Agreement, to use SpiderOak technology and software furnished to you by SpiderOak (collectively, " **_SpiderOak Intellectual Property_** ") solely for the purpose of accessing and using the Services.
+SpiderOak grants you a personal, non-exclusive, non-transferable, limited license, exercisable solely during the term of this Agreement, to use SpiderOak technology and software furnished to you by SpiderOak (collectively, "SpiderOak Intellectual Property") solely for the purpose of accessing and using the Services.
 You shall have no right to use the SpiderOak Intellectual Property for any purpose other than accessing and using the Services.
 You shall not (a) copy, reproduce, modify, adapt, create any derivative works from, distribute, transmit or otherwise exploit the SpiderOak Intellectual Property or (b) directly or indirectly reverse engineer, decompile, disassemble or otherwise attempt to derive source code or other trade secrets from any of the SpiderOak Intellectual Property.
 Except for the rights expressly granted above, all rights, title and interest in and to the SpiderOak Intellectual Property shall remain solely with and are hereby reserved to SpiderOak.

 Use of Site.
 Restrictions